-- (1) Monitor the performance of Wheels bus system improvements through Viewpoint - (2) Create improved contract management process for fixed route operator, paratransit operator and bus stop repair and cleaning contractors. - (3) Continue to emphasize and support training of employees to improve their technical expertise. - (4) Continue planning of Atlantis
+- (1) Monitor the performance of Wheels bus system improvements through Viewpoint - (2) Continue to improved contract management process/oversight for fixed route operator, paratransit operator and bus stop repair and cleaning contractors. - (3) Continue to emphasize and support training of employees to improve their technical and customer service expertise. - (4) Continue planning of Atlantis